garrandall/popular-music-data/tracks/a-smile-like-yours-natalie-cole.md

-I have seen miracles that moved my soul, days that changed my life I have seen the brightest stars shine like diamonds in the dark Seen all the wonders of the world, but I've never seen a smile As beautiful as yours, ooh, ooh, ooh, oh, I thought I'd been everywhere I've climbed a mountain so high, sailed the sea, crossed the sky And still I was nowhere at all, until that day, oh, you came to my senses And your smile, it made sense out of it all, (I have seen the bluest skies)
+I have seen miracles that moved my soul, days that changed my life I have seen the brightest stars shine like diamonds in the dark Seen all the wonders of the world, but I've never seen a smile As beautiful as yours, oh, oh, oh, oh, I thought I'd been everywhere I've climbed a mountain so high, sailed the sea, crossed the sky And still I was nowhere at all, until that day, oh, you came to my senses And your smile, it made sense out of it all, (I have seen the bluest skies)